-You can buy chocolates, pringles (they are everywhere vs other types of crisps) pretty much the whole way – with the price going up as you do.
-There are also issues with the use by dates on some of them.
+You can buy chocolates, pringles (Pringles are everywhere vs other types of crisps) pretty much the whole way – with the price going up as you do.
+There are also issues with the use-by dates on some of them.
 I bought mostly my own from the UK – loads of Twirls and wine gums.
 A lot of my chocolate melted and then reformed but to be honest it tasted fine!
-And then I bought another stash in Namche so I had stuff with me every day.
-I found each day I needed a roll of wine gums/fruit pastilles (I normally gave away half) and one chocolate bar.
-This didn’t change much at high altitude as my appetite was broken – by base camp I couldn’t even eat chocolate.
-I probably ended up with more than I needed.

 Water and Drinks

-You can also normally get soft drinks the whole way up.
-A sprite can be a sensation when you can’t eat much and are constantly thirsty.
+Soft drinks are generally available at all points of the trek.
+A can of sprite can be a sensation when you can’t eat much and are constantly thirsty.
 You can, of course, get water easily but you have to steripen/tablet it to make it safe.
 I just bought water the whole way.
 Your guide will normally give you a sense of how much water you need to carry for each leg – there were very few times you needed to carry more than 2 litres with you as you would be able to fill up again.

-I had a water bladder which I found best to use as it was easiest when trekking and thus helped keep me hydrated.
-I also had my metal bottle which I put in the side pocket upside down to avoid full freezing.
+I had a water bladder which worked well.
+It was easy to access whilst walking and thus helped keep me hydrated.
+I also had my metal water bottle which I put in the side pocket upside down to avoid full freezing.
 This bottle was most helpful at night when I got it filled with boiling water and wrapped my towel around it and used it as a hot water bottle!
 I would then use the water from it to clean my teeth in the morning.

-The 2 best tea houses for food and coffee were the one in Namche and the one in Tengboche.
-Funnily enough, they are owned by a husband and wife – he runs Namche and she runs Tengboche!
+The 2 best tea houses for food and coffee were the ones in Namche Bazaar and Tengboche.
+Funnily enough, they are owned by one husband and wife – he runs Namche and she runs Tengboche!
 Apparently spending the season apart every year is the key to their happy marriage!